Random-Access-Exomemory/fosscord.py/docs/api.rst

         No criteria set.
     .. attribute:: low

-        Member must have a verified email on their Discord account.
+        Member must have a verified email on their Fosscord account.
     .. attribute:: medium

-        Member must have a verified email and be registered on Discord for more than five minutes.
+        Member must have a verified email and be registered on Fosscord for more than five minutes.
     .. attribute:: high

-        Member must have a verified email, be registered on Discord for more than five minutes, and be a member of the guild itself for more than ten minutes.
+        Member must have a verified email, be registered on Fosscord for more than five minutes, and be a member of the guild itself for more than ten minutes.
     .. attribute:: highest

-        Member must have a verified phone on their Discord account.
+        Member must have a verified phone on their Fosscord account.

 .. class:: NotificationLevel